Exact inference via quasi-conjugacy in two-parameter Poisson-Dirichlet hidden Markov models: Concluding remarks

 \section{Concluding remarks}

-We developed an exact and tractable inferential framework for nonparametric hidden Markov models where the latent process is a two-parameter Poisson--Dirichlet diffusion and the observations are unlabelled partitions evolving over discrete time.
+We developed an exact and tractable inferential framework for a nonparametric HMM where the latent process is a two-parameter Poisson--Dirichlet diffusion and the observations are unlabelled partitions collected at discrete times.
 By exploiting Markov duality and combinatorial properties of partition coagulations, we derived recursive updates for both posterior and predictive distributions.
 These results enabled exact filtering, smoothing, and forecasting algorithms, as well as marginal likelihood-based parameter estimation.

 Our approach demonstrates practical scalability and statistical fidelity in modeling time-varying unlabelled partition data.
 Unlike conventional particle filters, which require simulating high-dimensional latent dynamics and evaluating intractable likelihoods, our method sidesteps both difficulties through structural duality and quasi-conjugacy.
-The resulting algorithms are not only substantially faster, educing runtime from approximately one hour to under two minutes, but also more stable, yielding coherent posterior trajectories and sharper uncertainty quantification.
+The resulting algorithms are substantially faster and more stable, yielding coherent posterior trajectories and sharper uncertainty quantification.
 As shown through synthetic and real-world experiments, the proposed methodology enables tractable, interpretable, and provably exact inference in settings where the latent structure is infinite-dimensional and only partially observed.
 These properties make it particularly well suited for applications with computational constraints or unobserved individual-level labels, such as social or genetic data.

+\paragraph{Data availability statement.} The empirical data used in this article are publicly available from the Infectious SocioPatterns repository\footnote{https://sociopatterns.org/datasets/infectious-exhibition-dynamic-contact-networks/} under the CC BY-NC-SA license.
+The reproducibility materials accompanying the article, including code and cached computational outputs, are available both as online supplementary material and at \url{https://github.com/marcodallapria}.